-All prescription medications will be validated through your Pharmacy and medical provider in order to continue provision.
+All prescription medications will be verified through your pharmacy and medical provider in order to continue the medication.
 Once medications are verified, the Detention Center Medical Authority may decide to continue the medication, not continue the medication, substitute another medication, or modify the dose of the medication.